The Disaster Assistance Response Team (DART)

-The Government of Canada deployed the DART to heavily damaged regions in Pakistan in October 2005, following a massive earthquake.
-The DART distributed 500 tonnes of humanitarian aid supplies, purified and distributed 3,811,535 litres of drinking water, and provided medical treatment to 11,782 people.
+The DART deployd to heavily damaged regions in Pakistan in October 2005, following a massive earthquake.
+The DART distributed 500 tonnes of humanitarian aid supplies, purified and distributed over 3.8 million litres of drinking water, and provided medical treatment to nearly 12,000 patients.

-Following the 2004 Indian Ocean Tsunami, the DART was sent to the Ampara area of Sri Lanka.
+Following the 2004 Indian Ocean Tsunami, the DART was sent to the Ampara district of Sri Lanka.
 This region of about 600,000 people was one of the worst affected, with an estimated 10,400 killed and another 180,000 displaced.
 The DART medical teams saw more than 7,620 patients while engineers produced nearly three million-and-a-half litres of drinking water and transported more than 70,000 people across a local waterway.

 On August 17, 1999, an earthquake measuring 7.4 on the Richter scale struck northwestern Turkey, collapsing thousands of buildings and damaging much of the area's infrastructure.
-The Turkish government estimated that 15,765 people had been killed, 24,940 were injured, about 30,000 were missing, and more than 500,000 were homeless.
+The Turkish government estimated that nearly 16,000 were killed, 15,000 injured, 30,000 went missing, and over half a million were rendered homeless.
 The DART deployed to Serdivan, Turkey, on August 24 to provide humanitarian assistance, focusing on medical aid and potable water.
-A medical aid station treated more than 5,000 people, including 260 psychological casualties.
+A medical aid station treated more than 5,000 patients, including 260 psychological casualties.
 Three water purification units produced more than 2.5 million litres of water, most of which was distributed by truck throughout the Serdivan and Adapazari areas; about 200,000 litres were distributed to the neediest people in one-litre sealed plastic bags.

 When Hurricane Mitch struck Central America in late 1998, it killed at least 11,000 people and left more than 3 million homeless.
 Flooding was a major source of trouble, and outbreaks of water-borne diseases, especially cholera, were reported in many areas.
 Canada contributed the DART, which deployed to La Cieba, Honduras with 180 personnel organized in medical, engineering, logistics and security sections.
-The DART purified 254,219 litres of drinking water, and provided medical treatment to approximately 7,500 patients.
+The DART purified over 250,000 litres of drinking water, and provided medical treatment to approximately 7,500 patients.